FiorixF1/fioriktos-bot/README.md

 # Fioriktos

 This is a Telegram bot which uses Markov chains to learn how to speak from the messages of other users.
-It can answer with text messages, but also stickers and animations.
+It can answer with text messages, but also stickers, animations and audio messages.
 These are the available commands:
 ```
     fioriktos - Talk
     sticker - Send a sticker
     gif - Send a gif
+    audio - Send an audio
     torrent - Automatic replies
     enablelearning - Enable learning
     disablelearning - Disable learning